pepstock-org/Charba-Wiki/versioned_docs/version-3.3/General.md

 | responsiveAnimationDuration | int | 0 | Duration in milliseconds it takes to animate to new size after a resize event.
 | aspectRatio | double | 2 | Canvas aspect ratio (i.e. width / height, a value of 1 representing a square canvas).

-### Printing Resizeable Charts
+### Printing

 CSS media queries allow changing styles when printing a page.
 The CSS applied from these media queries may cause charts to need to resize.
 However, the resize won't happen automatically.
-To support resizing charts when printing, one needs to hook the [onbeforeprint](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeprint) event and manually trigger resizing of each chart.
+To support resizing charts when printing, one needs to invoke the following statement after the **Charba** setup:

 ```java
 JsWindowHelper.enableResizeOnBeforePrint();